What to know about the Seahawks after Day 2 of NFL free agency

 While Seattle has Walker as its starter, the team now has some work to do to add some depth behind him with Penny and Homer gone.

-The only player left under contract aside from Walker who saw significant time at running back last season is fourth-year slyer DeeJay Dallas.
+The only player left under contract aside from Walker who saw significant time at running back last season is fourth-year player DeeJay Dallas.

 Penny’s various injuries — which included a torn ACL in 2019 — meant he played just 42 games in five seasons for the Seahawks and just 18 of a possible 50 the last three years.